zorn96/ms_active_directory/README.md

 about users and groups in the domain.

-It primarily builds on the LDAP protocol, and supports LDAP over TLS with channel bindings, and all LDAP basic, NTLM, and SASL authentication mechanisms supported by the `ldap3` python library.
+It primarily builds on the LDAP protocol, and supports LDAP over TLS with channel bindings, and all LDAP basic, NTLM, and SASL authentication mechanisms (e.g. Kerberos) supported by the `ldap3` python library.

 **Author**: Azaria Zornberg
 \